Unstructured-IO/unstructured-python-client/README.md

 #### Splitting PDF by pages

-In order to speed up processing of long PDF files, `split_pdf_page=True` by default.
+In order to speed up processing of long PDF files, `split_pdf_page` is set to `True` by default.
 It will cause the PDF to be split at client side, before sending to API, and combining individual responses as single result.
-This will work only for PDF files, so don't set it for other filetypes.
+This parameter will affect only PDF files, no need to disable it for other filetypes.
 The splitting behavior can be disabled by setting `split_pdf_page=False`.

 Warning: this feature causes the `parent_id` metadata generation in elements to be disabled, as that